• Skip to primary navigation

 artisanal Ventricina salami in the casing from Abruzzo, Italy on a plate showing the large pieces of strategically placed fat and marbled pork meat with its defining red color

 I was first introduced to the cicerchia bean years ago at our local Italian grocery store.
 This was back when I was still living in NYC and was doing a little shopping to take some ingredients back home with me.
-I'd never seen a bean this raggedy looking which immediately made me want to buy them.
+I'd never seen a bean this ragged-looking, which immediately made me want to buy them.

-They were like the underdog of the entire legume section which (my gut was telling me, probably also meant they were extremely delicious).
+They were like the underdog of the entire legume section, which (my gut was telling me, probably also meant they were extremely delicious).
 I figured if they were able to hold their own up against cannellini, chickpeas, Tuscan lentils, fava, and bortolotti beans (cranberry beans), they were probably going to be worth it.
 Spoiler alert -- they were!

 Grass pea soup just after being garnished with a red oil color from the ventricina making it look so delicious!

-Overview: Cicerchie Everything You Need To Know
+Cicerchie: Everything You Need To Know

 • Cicerchie Pronunciation